Add Perfectly Normal on Goodreads

 I push any thoughts of Dani and Luke—and Janey, for that matter—out of my head so I can focus on my morning classes, although I keep checking my phone as I walk from classroom to classroom between periods to see if Janey has gotten back to me.

 She hasn’t.
-The text I send her after second period goes unanswered, just like all the others I’ve sent since last night.
+The text I send her after second period goes unanswered, just like all the ones I’ve sent since last night.
 And when I meet up with Ellie at our lockers before lunch, she shakes her head to indicate she hasn’t heard from Janey, either.

 “This is weird.
 She must be really sick,” I say.